We may earn money or products from the companies mentioned in this post.(Last Updated On: August 16, 2023)

-If you have an on-the-go lifestyle, these pies will certainly come in handy for you!
-You don’t have to worry about silverware or plates and won’t have any trash to deal with!
+If you have an on-the-go lifestyle, these savory hand pies will certainly come in handy for you!
+They’re deliciously crispy and filling, and you don’t need to worry about any plates or silverware.

 So, I decided on tempeh.